 Where Are Products Tested?

-Captive black bear testing takes place at an SEAFWA-authorized zoo or facility.
-There are currently four authorized facilities:
+Captive black bear testing takes place at a WMI-authorized zoo or facility.
+There is currently one authorized facility

-Field testing of toxicant delivery devices takes place an approved location in cooperation with state wildlife agencies.
+Field testing of toxicant delivery devices and wildlife feeders takes place at an approved location in cooperation with state wildlife agencies.
 Please contact us for more information.

 How does a product "pass" testing?